-The hedge hyssop plant was widely used in the Middle and Modern Ages since it was supposed to have multiple medicinal virtues that have still not been proven.
-At present, it is still helpful as a substitute for the foxglove plant, though under medical control.
+The hedge hyssop plant was widely used in the Middle and Modern Ages because it was supposed to have multiple medicinal virtues yet to be proven.
+It is still helpful as a substitute for the foxglove plant, though under medical control.
 Thus, its French name petite digitale.

 - Expertly extracted from the certified organic leaf and flower of Hyssopus officinalis plants.